Frequently asked questions

 How can I control access to data stored in IBM Cloud Object Storage?

-You can use Identity and Access Management (IAM) to access controlling mechanisms in order to secure your data.
-IAM policies enable organizations with multiple employees to create and manage multiple users under a single IBM Cloud account.
-With IAM policies, companies can grant IAM users control of their Cloud Object Storage service instance, buckets, etc.
+Identity and Access Management (IAM) access controlling mechanisms better secure your data.
+IAM policies enable organizations with multiple employees to create and manage multiple users under a single IBM Cloud® account.
+With IAM policies, companies can grant IAM users control of their Cloud Object Storage service instance, buckets and the like.

 Does IBM Cloud Object Storage provide encryption at rest and in motion?

 Yes.
 Data at rest is encrypted with automatic server-side Advanced Encryption Standard (AES) 256-bit encryption and Secure Hash Algorithm (SHA)-256 hash.
 Data in motion is secured by using built-in, carrier-grade Transport Layer Security/Secure Sockets Layer (TLS/SSL) encryption.

 Can I provide my own keys for encryption?

 IBM Cloud supports two ways of providing your own key for encrypting your data at rest: